 Security tech collects vital data at the time of an emergency, and when coupled with a school’s data on its constituents – emergency contacts, allergies, disabilities, etc. – the information means a lot when a 9-1-1 telecommunicator is trying to dispatch help.
 A 9-1-1 dispatcher will know exactly which door on campus caused an alarm to go off during an emergency, or where an active shooter situation is happening before a call has to be placed.

 A tangible link from technology to 9-1-1 can speed up response times and improve emergency response on college campuses.
-Sending data directly to 9-1-1 is now a reality: companies like Rave Mobile Safety, are already empowering 9-1-1 with situational data.
+Sending data directly to 9-1-1 is now a reality: companies like Rave Mobile Safety and Critical Response Group are already empowering 9-1-1 with situational data.
 The RaveGuardian app lets students and faculty directly contact 9-1-1, with text-to-911 features and real-time location sharing.
+Critical Response Group shares Collaborative Response Graphics® with 9-1-1, showing facility floor plans, high-resolution imagery, and a gridded overlay together into one map on screen.
 As more school campuses upgrade their current security measures and tech companies create tools for better emergency response, one thing’s for sure – the future of campus safety looks promising.